awsdocs/amazon-ecs-developer-guide/doc_source/create-service-console-v1.md

 **Important**
 Amazon ECS has provided a new console experience for creating a service\.
 For more information, see [Creating a service using the new console](create-service-console-v2.md)\.
 If you're creating a Windows service for the Fargate launch type, you must use the classic console\.
+If you want to use the Amazon CloudWatch alarms method to detect deployment failures, you must use the new console\.
+For more information, see [Creating a service using the new console](create-service-console-v2.md)\.

 The Amazon ECS console provides a create service wizard that guides you through each step to create a service\.

-Use the following pages explain each step in more detail\.
+If you have not already done so, follow the basic service configuration procedures in [Step 1: Configuring basic service parameters](basic-service-params.md)\.

 **Topics**
 + [Step 1: Configuring basic service parameters](basic-service-params.md)